 Scotland is rich with literature and has produced many great writers and inspired others.

 Edinburgh was named the world’s first UNESCO City of Literature.
 It also annually hosts the world’s largest public celebration of the written word at the Edinburgh International Book Festival.
-You can also visit many literary attractions including the Scottish Writers Museum and the National Library of Scotland.
-The Museum of Childhood also has an exhibition ‘Growing up with Books’ until 9 December 2018.
+You can also visit many literary attractions including The Scottish Writers’ Museum (currently closed) and the National Library of Scotland.

 So, go and explore, book in hand, and see where your next adventure will take you.

 For more ideas check out our page on Family Holidays and Breaks in Scotland.